The Best Motivational Podcasts

 How To Be A Better Human By Ted

 Everyone’s heard of TED Talks: the easily digestible lectures that rack up millions of views on YouTube from people from all walks of life, which can often be inspiring and motivational.
 But if you want a longer form, podcast version, you can listen to one of the many TED podcasts.
-Much of them can help with motivation, but How To Be A Better Human is all about being the best person you can be.
-Comedian Chris Duffy is the host, and each episode sees him discuss different topics for self-improvement and making changes to your mindset to push yourself to excel.
+Many of them can help with motivation, but How to Be a Better Human is all about being the best person you can be.
+Comedian Chris Duffy is the host, and in each episode, he discusses various topics for self-improvement and making changes to your mindset to push yourself to excel.
 He’s joined by a different guest each week, including some past TED speakers, to help with advice on improving both your mind and your body.